This test checks for immunity to the virus that causes measles.

 Why is this important?

 The measles virus is highly contagious, and is easily transmitted from person to person through the air by coughing, sneezing, and other airborne methods.
-It causes the measles (also known as rubeola), a disease which is characterized by a distinctive rash which usually starts on the face and then spreads to the rest of the body, fever, irritability, diarrhea, and respiratory illness.
+It causes the measles (also known as rubeola), a disease which is characterized by a distinctive rash which usually starts on the face and then spreads to the rest of the body.
+Measles is also associated with fever, irritability, diarrhea, and respiratory illness.

 In the majority of its victims measles is a mild, self-limited disease.
-It can be quite serious, however, and about 30% of infected patients can develop complications such as pneumonia, hearing loss, inflammation of the brain, and even death (especially in children less than five years old).
+It can be quite serious, however, and in about 30% of cases patients can develop complications such as pneumonia, hearing loss, inflammation of the brain, and even death (especially in children less than five years old).

-The vaccine works to stimulate the production of antibodies, which are molecules that help the immune system target and destroy the viruses when they try to enter the body.
-As long as these antibodies circulate in the bloodstream in sufficient quantities, the likelihood of a measles virus infection stays low.
+The vaccine works to stimulate the production of antibodies, which are molecules that help the immune system target and destroy the measles virus when it enters the bloodstream.
+As long as these antibodies circulate in sufficient quantities, the likelihood of a measles virus infection stays low.